 - 51% say they’d like to socialise through work drinks

 - 32% were in favour of breakout areas, more than in most other regions of the UK.
 This signals that many in London are ready to return to the office, at least with a part-time hybrid working model

-- 25% like the idea of a team-building weekend away
+- 25% of Londoners like the idea of team-building on a weekend away

 Next steps: how can companies encourage friendships in the workplace?

 Companies are still playing catch-up and adapting to home working, and now they face a new reality as hybrid working becomes more common.
 What’s important to remember throughout the next months and years is that humans are, by nature, social creatures.
 Interaction with colleagues is central to employees’ happiness and casual communication (not just work meetings) is a pivotal part of this.

 As hybrid working asserts itself, companies need to continue reflecting their culture through remote working practice, but they should not underestimate the importance of team-building exercises.
 As well as helping to build new relationships between colleagues, they can also reaffirm existing friendships.

 At Wildgoose, we offer in-person, hybrid and remote events: